What is an API?

 Enhanced visibility and increased reach

 If your company offers an API, it can also increase market visibility and, as a result, enhance consumer perception and drive your company reach into additional audiences that it may not have been previously.
 Consider the API for Google Maps.
 Many companies use this API in a variety of ways, the most common perhaps being quite simple: to show the location of the business on a map.
-Google Maps increase their brand’s visibility by appearing in a large number of software and websites, and is thus viewed as a high-value, sought-after product.
+Google Maps increase their brand’s visibility by appearing in a large number of software and websites and is thus viewed as a high-value, sought-after product.
 As Chris Ward writes for SitePoint, APIs can scale your market reach and thus “broaden your potential reach with little work and investment, perhaps only requiring better infrastructure.”

 Another advantage of using another company’s API is that it will be less work for your software to perform.
-It’s a bit like outsourcing your work: if you’re not a carpenter, you wouldn’t undertake adding an extension onto your home, as it could take much longer, be more expensive, and produce poor results.
+It’s a bit like outsourcing your work: if you’re not a carpenter, you wouldn’t undertake to add an extension onto your home, as it could take much longer, be more expensive, and produce poor results.
 In the same way, an API offers a valuable resource without having to hire a team of subject-matter experts and software engineers.
 Instead, you offload the work to a company that will be able to produce a high-quality product, and then you’re able to offer this as a part of your company’s services.
 The other company does the heavy lifting via their own software, and you reap the benefits, as well as allocate the capital you would’ve used to grow your business in other ways.

 Many people don’t realize that by utilizing an API they are building a bridge to the cloud, which has been a huge aim for IT decision makers lately.
-If you have an aging software system, building an API can be just the ticket to catch up to modern companies and software systems without having to entirely rebuild your digital infrastructure.
+If you have an aging software system, building an API can be just the ticket to catching up to modern companies and software systems without having to entirely rebuild your digital infrastructure.
 When part of your software’s functionality takes place in the cloud, you’ll be able to be more agile with your innovation and produce more efficient, up-to-date results for your users.

 Working in real time